ducks23/markdown-blog/posts/ingress_controller.md

 ---
-title: "How to Setup nginx ingress-controller in EKS"
+title: "How to Setup Nginx Ingress Controller in EKS"
 date: "2023-08-19"
 ---